ydb-platform/ydb/ydb/docs/en/core/reference/languages-and-apis/jdbc-driver/maven.md

 # Using the JDBC driver with Maven

-The recommended way to use the {{ ydb-short-name }} JDBC driver in your project is to consume it from Maven.
-Specify the {{ ydb-short-name }} JDBC driver in the `dependencies` section:
+The recommended way to use the {{ ydb-short-name }} JDBC driver in a project is to include it as a Maven dependency.
+Specify the {{ ydb-short-name }} JDBC driver in the `dependencies` section of `pom.xml`:

 ```xml
 <dependencies>